The Ultimate Guide To Menopause

-Can help determine whether you’re one of the women who has lots of symptoms or no symptoms during the menopausal transition.
+Can help determine whether you’re one of the women who has lots of discomfort or almost no discomfort during the menopausal transition.

-How to prepare for an easier menopausal transition
+How to do this optimization to prepare for an easier menopausal transition

 1. If any of your hormone levels or any of the energies in your body have become depleted, run down, or burned out, bring them back up to optimal levels.